PixelLevelClassWeighting/PCW/README.md

 ## Repository Structure

-- `u-net.ipynb`: Basic U-Net model implementation.
+- `#1 u-net.ipynb`: Basic U-Net model implementation.
-- `modified-u-net.ipynb`: U-Net model with modifications for improved performance and efficiency.
+- `#2 modified-u-net.ipynb`: U-Net model with modifications for improved performance and efficiency.
-- `modified-u-net+pcw.ipynb`: Modified U-Net model integrated with Pixel-Level Class Weighting (PCW).
+- `#3 modified-u-net-pcw.ipynb`: Modified U-Net model integrated with Pixel-Level Class Weighting (PCW).

 **Each notebook includes pre-saved results from their complete executions to demonstrate the outputs and performance metrics discussed in the paper.
 This allows reviewers and other users to verify results instantly without re-running the computations.**